 From the time my son got his first dart gun at age 3, my house has been littered with little foam dart bullets.
-Nerf guns and darts EVERYWHERE.
-That means for 7 years now, I’ve struggled with finding a solution to store them -- and every attempt failed.
-That is until I built a super easy Nerf armory -- and I’m going to share my Nerf armory DIY tutorial here with you!
+I mean a bunch of Nerf guns and Nerf darts EVERYWHERE.
+That means for 7 years now, I’ve struggled with finding a solution to store them – and every attempt failed despite my best efforts.
+That is until I built a super easy Nerf armory – and I’m going to share my Nerf armory DIY tutorial here with you!

 Ok, I agree.
-My little Nerf armory project probably wasn’t the best Christmas gift EVER, but it was a pretty darn cool one.
+My awesome Nerf gun rack probably wasn’t the best Christmas gift EVER, but it was a pretty darn cool one.

 My 10 year old son, Kaiden, asks for a new Nerf gun or toy pretty much every year.
-Or twice a year -- for birthdays and Christmas.
-And while he doesn’t always get one, he does have quite the stash.
+Or twice a year – for birthdays and Christmas.
+And while my Nerf fanatic doesn’t always get one, he does have quite the Nerf gun collection.

 And that just didn’t work for this mama who thrives on organization.